joshbegley/nyt-latest/README.md

 **Bill Walton, N.B.A.
 Hall of Famer and Broadcasting Star, Dies at 71**\
-`A dominant, colorful center when he wasn’t injured, he won championships in high school, at U.C.L.A. and with the Trail Blazers and the Celtics before becoming a TV commentator.`\
+`A dominant, colorful center (when he wasn’t injured), he won championships in high school, at U.C.L.A. and with the Trail Blazers and the Celtics before becoming a TV commentator.`\
 https://nytimes.com/2024/05/27/sports/basketball/bill-walton-dead.html

 **Tuesday Briefing: Netanyahu Calls Rafah Deaths a ‘Tragic Accident’**\